steele123/cobalt/README.md

 Build With Cargo cargo build --bin cobalt --release

-Download from the releases tab on github
+Download from the releases tab on [GitHub](https://github.com/steele123/cobalt/releases)

 ## Project Hierarchy
 The tool directory is the tool itself, the launcher is what manages automatically updating the tool by downloading a compressed .xz file from my websites server.
 You can boot the tool up successfully by itself without the launcher but you will not get any automatic updates.